Utilities: water, electricity, gas and waste

 Over the last two years, energy use has increased 3% while the economy has grown 5% and the population grew 3%.
 Electricty consumption was 9,064 PJ.
 In the year to June 2014 electricity demand dropped by 3.8%.
 There are a lot of numbers thrown around in this debate, but to put it simply, there was enough electricity in the previous year, so we have a generation oversupply by AT LEAST 3.8% now.
 Not only that, but manufacturing, our most electricity dependant industry, is in serious decline.
 In that scenario, with or without a RET, would you build a new power station?

 September 2014: differences between blue, pink and white collar engagement

-Like all top magazines, the September issue of our utilities blog is coming out a bit early.
-This time we're talking about blue collar, pink collar and white collar engagement.
+We're talking about blue collar, pink collar and white collar engagement.
 Recently we ran a survey to a random sample of 797 people asking what they were most engaged with: their job, their workmates or their employer.

 Our hypothesis was that blue collar workers would be engaged with their workmates and their work, but less so with their employer.
 Further, that pink collar workers would be engaged with their workmates but less so with their work; and that white collar workers would be engaged with their work and their employer, but less so with their workmates.

 The results are in, and not all the hypotheses were supported.
 The group most engaged with their work were actually the blue collar cohort, and we were right in thinking that they would be least engaged with their employer - only one in nine respondents were primarily engaged with the organisation they worked for.

 For pink collar workers we were right, half are primarily engaged with/by their co-workers.
 However, we were surprised that almost one in four are primarily engaged by the work they do.
 There are good lessons here for job design.